vedang/emacs-up/README.md

 2. Start Emacs.
 Make yourself a cup of tea.

    The first boot will trigger a (one-time) download of all the packages that Emacs-Up needs.
 This can take a lot of time.

+   Sometimes (rarely) Emacs will stop and throw an error.
+If this happens, try re-starting Emacs.
+If the error is still being thrown, file an issue with me.
+Don't forget to include the stacktrace.

    Don't worry, your perfect environment is being baked with love.

 3. Follow the instructions in Caveats to install third party software required for various modes.